Mohammed-Shaameer-MR/Python-Problem-Programs/Python-Problem-Programs/HackerRank_problems/Compress_The_String/README.md

 ## Output Format

-A single line of output consisting of the modified string.
+A single line of output consisting of the modified string with space.

 ## Constraints